Sephirothbahamut/Accio-Niffler/Milestone 1.md

 She is a talented student at the Hogwarts School of Witchcraft and Wizardry: after an Hatstall, which took the Sorting Hat five and a half minutes to decide if she was Gryffindor or Ravenclaw, she was Sorted into Gryffindor House.

-Minerva is a Quidditch enthusiast and is particularly gifted at it too: for this reason she is also an active member in the Gryffindor Quidditch Team.
-This made her quite popular, letting her make a handful of friends, including the shy and overlooked Myrtle Warren of the Ravenclaw House.
+Minerva is a Quidditch enthusiast and is particularly gifted at it too: this made her quite popular, letting her make a handful of friends, including the shy and overlooked Myrtle Warren of the Ravenclaw House.

 She has a soft spot for Transfiguration classes, a quality that made her the most outstanding student in this subject; her professor Dumbledore, charmed by her wits and her resourcefulness, decided to take her under his wing, ready to prepare Minerva for the greatest of the transfiguration skills: the Animagus transformation.

 #### Backstory

 Minerva was born in a complicated family: her father Robert was a muggle Reverend while her mother Isobel was a successful Hogwarts-educated witch.
-Her mother was moody for many reasons: since she married a muggle, she couldn't progress in her career and maintaining her magic abilities secret to his husband was no easy task.
-Isobel could not handle the pressure anymore and, in the end, confessed to Robert, which remained shocked and speechless.
+After many years she confessed to her husband, which remained shocked and speechless.
 The trust between the spouses suffered a heavy hit, however they decided to stay together for the sake of their love and their children.

 This event left a scar in Minerva, making her aware of the difficulties of the relationship between muggles and mages; for this reason, she tried her best to help his two brothers to accept and control their magic abilities while growing in an all-muggle world.